Musikkens Hus

-Musikkens Hus (House of Music) is a venue in Aalborg, Denmark.
-It is located at Musikkens Plads (Music Square) by the Limfjord in the new cultural center area of the city.
+Musikkens Hus (English: House of Music) is a venue in Aalborg, Denmark.
+It is located at Musikkens Plads by the Limfjord in the new cultural center area of the city.
 Opened in March 2014, the building contains a concert hall and practice rooms for the Aalborg Symphony Orchestra and The Royal Academy of Music.
 Additional tenants include Orchestra Norden, as well as two of Aalborg University's fine arts divisions, Institute of Music and Danish JazzCenter.

 The building features a solar-passive design and faces the riverfront.
 The educational rooms are constructed in a U shape around the central concert hall.

 History

 After an international architecture competition, Coop Himmelb(l)au was selected to design the structure.
 Construction began in July 2010.
 The administrative offices moved into the building in July 2013.
 A new-Nordic restaurant called Musikkens Spisehus (the Music's Eating House) also opened in 2013 in a section of the building with a view to Limfjord.
 Theatre and acoustics consulting was provided initially by Artec Consultants and later Arup.